 A homemade long tool rest can be a useful accessory.
 It’s a great help if the tool rest is longer than the spindle you are turning by at least 25 mm at each end.
 This extra length gives tool access to the ends of the spindle, and it’s much easier to turn sweeping curves accurately if you don’t have to keep moving a short tool rest.
 Lathes don’t usually come with a very long tool rest as standard.
 One can often be bought as an accessory, at substantial cost.
 Over a certain length, a long rest needs two stems to keep it rigid and stop chatter.

 Make the two stems of round steel bar.
 One needs to fit your existing tool rest holder.
 The other can be any size because you will drill the holder to fit.
-The length should bring the top of the rest to the proper height when it is fitted into the wooden holder.
+The length should bring the top of the rest to the proper height when in the wooden holder.

-I made mine by drilling a hole in one end of each bar, using a tapping drill that matched a bit of threaded rod.
-I tapped the thread and screwed in a short bit of the rod.
-It was tight in the hole so it would stay secure.
+I made mine by drilling a hole in one end of each bar.
+I used a tapping drill that matched a bit of threaded rod.
+The rod was tight in the hole so it would stay secure.
 Inserting the rod about 25 mm deep and projecting about the same distance seemed about right.
-If you don’t have a tap, you could drill a larger hole and use adhesive to keep the threaded rod in place.

 The holder (banjo)

 Use hardwood, say 60 mm thick, and drill a blind hole, say 45 mm deep, at one end for the second stem.
-Wood will probably not be strong enough to take a locking screw that will hold the stem firmly, so that limits height adjustment.
-You can raise the rest a little by putting a spacer in the hole under the stem.
+Wood will probably not be strong enough to take a locking screw that will bear on the stem and hold it firmly, so that limits height adjustment.
+You could make a saw cut in the holder and put in a clamping bolt to squeeze it and make it pinch the stem.
+A second bolt would be needed on the opposite side of the stem This would reinforce the holder and stop it splitting when tightening the clamp.
+Or you could just put a spacer in the hole under the stem to raise it a little.

 Saw a slot in the holder that will fit over a clamping screw to hold it on the lathe bed.